shpingalet007/mmap-io/README.md

 - If you miss a feature - contribute!
 Or request it in an issue.
 - If documentation isn't clear, make an issue.

-# Contribution Guidelines
-- Please create a new branch like `fix-{ISSUE_NUMBER}-human-readable-descr-here` or `feature-this-and-that` for your work
-- PR using that branch
-- Have a look at surrounding code for style and follow that
-    - 4 spaces indent
-    - 12 spaces initial indent for function bodies in the C++ code
-        - Yeah it was a "feel it out" of the moment, I'll leave it there.
-- _Please_, when writing an issue or making a PR: tag my handle `@ozra`, so that GitHub adds a notification to the _"participating" list_ (less risk I miss it) `

 # Tests
 ```